-I am a corporate video producer and a couple of weeks ago I wrote an article about promoting your corporate video once completed.
-The comments said 'great' but a bit cart before the horse.
-The request was 'how do you get started and how do you choose a professional'.
-So I have written two articles about some of the pros and cons of internal as against external and a second one about things to consider when choosing a professional.
+I have written two articles about some of the pros and cons of internal versus external and a second one about things to consider when choosing a professional.

 So having decided to make a video, say to promote your business, do you do it internally or hire a professional?
 Let us look at some pros and cons of internal versus external.